Small business fire safety

 - If your business stores dangerous goods, ensure their storage and use adheres to legislative requirements.

-Fire and Rescue NSW recommend this checklist to assist your small business in reducing damage caused from fire and to assist in a speedy business recovery:
+Fire and Rescue NSW recommends this checklist to assist your small business in reducing damage caused from fire and to assist in a speedy business recovery:

 - Ensure that all of your staff have sufficient training and know what they should do if your small business is exposed to an unexpected fire.

 - Make sure you know what information is important for your business continuity.
-This should include having contingency plans to protect and/or restore all important information (hard copy & IT) like supplier and client lists, business contracts and insurance details.
+This should include having contingency plans to protect and/or restore all important information (hard copy and IT) like supplier and client lists, business contracts and insurance details.

 - Always ensure your business has sufficient fire insurance.

-- If you feel your staff require training or you need assistance with emergency procedures, contact Commercial Fire Safety Training [external link] on 1800 78 78 48.
+- If your staff require training or you need assistance with emergency procedures, contact Commercial Fire Safety Training [external link] on 1800 78 78 48.

 For more information contact your local fire station.

 In an Emergency Call Triple Zero (000)

 A collaboration of Fire and Rescue NSW, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire ServiceTranslations